Information Timie collects

 Google Calendar (optional)

 Connecting Google Calendar is entirely optional — Timie works fully without it.
-If you choose to connect, Timie requests read-only access to your calendars and events (the calendar.readonly and calendar.events.readonly scopes).
-Timie never creates, edits, or deletes events.
+If you choose to connect, Timie requests the two narrowest read-only permissions Google offers for what it does: calendar.events.readonly, to read your upcoming events so it can remind you before they start, and calendar.calendarlist.readonly, to list your calendars so you can choose which ones create reminders.
+Timie never creates, edits, or deletes events or calendars.

 Your calendar data is used for a single purpose: to show upcoming events and remind you before they start.
 Event details are fetched directly from Google to your Mac and cached locally on your device only.
 They are never sent to Claremont Labs, stored on our servers, or shared with any third party.